Dementia means problems with thinking and memory are impairing daily function

 When people have problems with their thinking and memory to the point that they can no longer function independently, they have dementia.
 People are diagnosed with dementia when three things are present:

-- substantial impairment on tests of thinking and memory; and
+- Substantial impairment on tests of thinking and memory

 They have mild dementia if there is only difficulty doing somewhat complicated daily activities, such as paying bills, shopping, or taking medicines.
 Difficulties with more basic activities of daily living, such as dressing, bathing, and using the toilet, suggest that dementia is in the moderate or severe stage.

 Activities of daily living

 - Preparing meals

 - Dressing and undressing

 Dementia can be caused by many different disorders